 Eligible research institutions

 The award will be made to an organization, not to an individual.
-Organizations can include university-based research institutes, schools or centers, research organizations, think tanks, or other such research institutions.
+Organizations can include university-based research institutes, schools, or centers.
 Grants are limited without exception to tax-exempt organizations.

 Eligible principal investigators

 The principal investigator should be a leader at the research institution.
 S/he should have visibility, influence on institutional policies and practices, and access to the resources needed to implement and optimize the award.
 S/he should also possess the skills needed to cultivate trusting relationships with leaders from the partner public agency or nonprofit organization.